shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 The two fishery independent surveys, the OCNMS dive (Figure \ref{fig:ocnms-index-fit}) and the tagging survey (Figure \ref{fig:tag-index-fit}) and the young of the year (YOY) survey (Figure \ref{fig:ocnms-yoy-index-fit}) show mixed results in regard to fit.
 While the dive survey is not particularly well fit, the YOY survey does show some concurrence with the reference model.

+### Reference Model Outputs

+#### Parameter Estimates

+A total of five population parameters, four survey variances and eightteen selectivity parameters were estimated, along with sixty-two recruitment deviations.
+The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-param} and the likelihood components are shown in Table \ref{tab:likes}.
+Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are provided in Table \ref{tab:referenceES}.

+The estimates of sex-specific growth parameters showed some differences from the externally estimated starting values (Table \ref{tab:model-param} and Figure \ref{fig:len-age-ss}).
+The estimated $L_{\infty}$ and $k$ for females and males were slightly greater and lower than the values estimated externally, respectively (0.118  for females and 0.135 yr^-1^ for males).
+The majority of female and male Black Rockfish growth occurs at younger ages, reaching near maximum length by age 20-25, depending upon sex, with female Black Rockfish reaching larger maximum lengths (Figure \ref{fig:len-age-ss}).

+The time series of estimated recruitment deviations and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
+Years with major recruitment deviations were estimated to have occurred  around 1999, 2007, and 2010.
+These years are very similar to recruitment deviations seen in other rockfishes.
+One curious signal is the string of positive deviations from 2005-2013, though this is consistently apparent in most model runs.
+The variance check on the recruitment deviations indicates well informed recruitments from the early 1960s to 2017, providing justification for the estimation of recruitment (Figure \ref{fig:varcheck}).
+Recruitment deviations after 2017 are relatively uninformed and are not estimated, as is not unexpected from the lag in selectivity with the biological compositions.
+The recruitment bias adjustment applied within the model across years is shown in Figure \ref{fig:bias-adj}.
+The Beverton-Holt stock-recruitment relationship compared to the recruitment deviations are given in Figure \ref{fig:bh-curve}.

+Estimated selectivity curves for each fleet and survey (Figure \ref{fig:fleet_selectivity}) are all logistic (even though dome-shaped parameters were estimated) and look plausible given the biology (i.e., as a model convergence check for realism, the selectivity curves must look plausible).
+The commercial fisheies are more right shifted than the other the recreational fishery.
+The estimate of the peak size of selectivity for the fisheries biggest removal sources (trawl: =  cm; non-trawl =  cm; recreational ocean boat =  cm) are above the size of 50% functional maturity (40 cm).

 <!--chapter:end:33results.Rmd-->